idrave/FOND-ASP/README.md

 Finally, planner solver `fcfond/planner_clingo/fondp_index.lp` is a **bounded version** of the FOND+ solver that uses a bound `k` on the grounding of the program to limit the recursive procedure searching for terminating states.
 Such bound can be specified using command line option `-k N`, where `N` is a positive integer.
 Note that this planner may not find a valid policy if the bound is too low for the problem being solved.

-### Specialized solvers for standard FOND

-Secialized planners are provided to solve FOND problems under the two standard semantics: strong plans under adversarial semantics and strong-cyclic plans under fairness.
+Specialized planners are provided to solve FOND problems under the two standard semantics: strong plans under adversarial semantics and strong-cyclic plans under state-action fairness, as well as dual-FOND (mixing adversarial and fair actions).
 The benchmark from the FOND-SAT planning system are included in this repo under [fcfond/domains/pddl/fond-sat/](fcfond/domains/pddl/fond-sat).

-When these specialized planners are used, no `(:fairness )` statements are required as the semantics is fixed.

-Nonetheless, one can solve strong/strong-cylic standard FOND planning problems using the _default_ FOND+ solver as follows:

-* For _pure strong planning_, one just uses the original PDDL files with no `(:fairness :a ... b: ...)` clauses, so that every non-determinism is assumed of _adversarial_ type.
-So, for example, the following will produce a strong plan solution:
-* For _pure strong-cyclic planning_, one needs to extend the original PDDL domain file to include corresponding fairness constraints for each non-deterministic ground action `a` of the form `[A={a},B=empty]`.
-This means one `(:fairness :a GROUND_ACTION)` for each _ground_ action in the problem needs to be included.

 ### Pure Strong under adversarial semantics